“We know this rap music ain’t seen its best of days“, rhymes Atlanta-based Hookdiggy in the defining track ‘Good Music‘.

 ‘Wind Out‘, Hookdiggy’s follow up to ‘Good Music’ is already generating buzz, propelled by a live-instrumented track, a strong hook by R&B artist Ceedro, and his much-hyped Grammy Week performance at the ‘THIS IS Hip Hop’ pre-Grammy event in L.A.

 ‘Wind Out’ was followed up last year with his new single ‘Make It Work‘, which Buddy Nelson over Jamsphere says “under the hood, the track is fired up by an Adrenaline-pumping, piano-driven arrangement, garnished with a cool vocal hook and some choral interludes“.
-The release of ‘Make It Work’ was followed up by an official lyric video also.
+The release of ‘Make It Work’ was followed up by an official lyric video as well as an Official Music Video for the song.

 Best summarized in his stirring track ‘On My Way’, Hookdiggy declares “I recognize that my spot isn’t gained, but earned“, followed by the promise to “Keep the game on my side like I need it to breathe“.